What is the post-sales experience?

 The post-sales experience refers to what the customers experience during the time between ordering their item and receiving it.

-It’s up to you as an eCommerce retailer, to make sure they go above and beyond during after-sales timeframe so that customers are encouraged to come back again and again.
+It’s up to you as an ecommerce retailer, to make sure they go above and beyond during after-sales timeframe so that customers are encouraged to come back again and again.

 If you want to build loyalty with your customers then you need to improve your after-sales experience.

 In this blog post, we’re going to talk you through a series of things you can do to improve the experience for your customers.
+These are:

 It’s important to communicate with your customers after they’ve made a purchase with you.
 It doesn’t have to be overly complicated.

 An effective post-sales experience could be as simple as letting your customers know when their order has moved from the depot.

 You could even allow them to track it themselves as well.
 Think about other ways you can communicate.
 If you have the customer’s phone number, a text alert could be useful as well, as usual – be sure offer them the chance to sign out of the process if they don’t wish to receive text alerts.

 80% of retail professionals said email drives retention and so to improve your post-sales experience you should look into the different emails you could send.